-The sweeping bill that passed the Missouri House in February by a 117-39 vote, seems designed to trigger a challenge before the U.S. Supreme Court.
-The Missouri Senate is now considering, in the final days of the legislative session, whether to agree and join states like Georgia, Alabama, and Mississippi in making an extreme anti-abortion proposal law.
+The sweeping bill, which passed the Missouri House in February by a 117-39 vote, seems designed to trigger a challenge before the U.S. Supreme Court.
+The Missouri Senate is now considering, in the final days of the legislative session, whether to agree and join states such as Georgia, Alabama, and Mississippi in making an extreme anti-abortion proposal law.

-Declaring that “God is the author of life”, the bill forbids abortion not only for fetal heartbeat, but for when a fetus can allegedly feel pain (roughly 20 weeks), if brainwaves are detected (generally around 8 weeks), for medical conditions like Down Syndrome, and would outlaw abortion completely in Missouri if the U.S. Supreme Court overturns Roe v Wade.
+Declaring that “God is the author of life,” the bill forbids abortion not only for fetal heartbeat, but for when a fetus can allegedly feel pain (roughly 20 weeks), if brainwaves are detected (generally around 8 weeks), for medical conditions such as Down Syndrome, and would outlaw abortion completely in Missouri if the U.S. Supreme Court overturns Roe v.
+Wade.

 “It’s the most extreme bill we’ve seen in the country.
 It actually contains five different ways to ban abortion, in addition to other medically unnecessary restrictions,” said M’Evie Mead of Planned Parenthood, which operates Missouri’s only remaining abortion clinic in St. Louis.
 “So this bill is too extreme for Missouri.”